 To have mental peace and remarkable physical fitness, improving lifestyle habits can be extremely beneficial.
 It would be best if you incorporated some physical workout routine to keep your mind distracted and refreshed.
 Making healthier food choices can be optimal, as well.
 If you are not sure about what to eat, try downloading some smartphone apps that provide recommendations on healthy eating habits.

 Limiting screen time can be a useful method to improve mental health for physical fitness.
 Living in a world full of technological gadgets and applications, it isn’t easy to find simple activities.
-But, limiting the use of phones and laptops may eliminate the stress factors from your life.
-Using media in moderations is absolutely helpful because it cuts down the negativity from the outside world effectively.
+But limiting the use of phones and laptops may eliminate the stress factors from your life.
+Using media in moderation is absolutely helpful because it cuts down the negativity from the outside world effectively.

 Studies have shown that people with strong social interactions, such as family and friends, are happier.
 Having a suitable social connection can definitely have a positive effect on mental health.
 For people at risk of developing depressive symptoms, social gatherings and discussions can be useful.